Fowler homers as Cardinals sweep Phillies with 6-5 win

+ST. LOUIS (AP) -- The St. Louis Cardinals needed a big hit, and Dexter Fowler delivered - again.

-ST. LOUIS (AP) -- Dexter Fowler hit a three-run homer and Adam Wainwright tossed five solid innings, leading the St. Louis Cardinals to a 6-5 win over the Philadelphia Phillies on Sunday.
+Fowler hit a three-run homer and Adam Wainwright tossed five solid innings, leading St. Louis to a 6-5 win over the Philadelphia Phillies on Sunday.

-St. Louis has won three in a row following a season-high seven-game losing streak.
+The Cardinals have won three in a row since a season-high seven-game losing streak.

 Daniel Nava homered for the Phillies, who have dropped five in a row.

 Philadelphia led 2-0 before Fowler connected against Aaron Nola (3-4) in the fifth inning.
-It was his ninth homer in his first season with St. Louis.
+Eight of Fowler's nine homers in his first season with St. Louis have given his team the lead.

+''I could have kissed him,'' Wainwright said. ''That was such a big hit for us as a team, but also for me.''

+Tommy Pham, who had two hits, scored twice and drove in a run for St. Louis, said Fowler's homer served as a perfect pick-me-up.

 Wainwright (7-4) gave up six hits, struck out four and walked two, bouncing back nicely from a rough start at Cincinnati on Tuesday.
+Seung Hwan Oh pitched a rocky ninth inning for his 15th save.

+Wainwright needed 50 pitches to get through the first two innings, but allowed just one hit over his final three frames.

+''I had very, very average stuff,'' Wainwright said. ''It wasn't coming out great.
+But we found a way to win.''

+Nola gave up just four hits, but needed 93 pitches to get through five innings on a 90-degree afternoon.

+''I just didn't execute the pitch where I wanted it,'' Nola said of the Fowler home run.

-Tommy Pham and Eric Fryer added run-scoring singles in the sixth, and Kolten Wong's RBI double made it 6-3 Cardinals in the eighth.
+Pham and Eric Fryer added run-scoring singles in the sixth, and Kolten Wong's RBI double made it 6-3 Cardinals in the eighth.
 Wong's hit took on added importance when Oh faltered in the ninth.

 Philadelphia pulled within one on RBI singles by Odubel Herrera and Howie Kendrick.
 Oh then got Tommy Joseph to fly to right with two runners on, ending the game.